Robert Fisk: Osama bin Laden

-Bill Durodié noted that at one point Osama bin Laden had advised the White House to "read Robert Fisk, rather than, as one might have supposed, the Koran."
+Bill Durodié noted that at one point bin Laden advised the White House to "read Robert Fisk, rather than, as one might have supposed, the Koran."

 Syrian Civil War

-Reporting from Douma, in April 2018 on the Douma chemical attack, Fisk quoted a Syrian doctor who attributed the victims' breathing problems not to gas but to dust and lack of oxygen after heavy shelling by government forces.
+Reporting from Douma in April 2018 on the Douma chemical attack, Fisk quoted a Syrian doctor who attributed the victims' breathing problems not to gas but to dust and lack of oxygen after heavy shelling by government forces.
 Other people he spoke to doubted a gas attack, and Fisk queried the incident.
-Fisk's reporting drew criticism for having relied on government supplied contacts, with Asser Khattab writing in Raseef22 that the doctor quoted by Fisk "had been introduced to him by officials in the Syrian government and army".
-Richard Spencer and Catherine Philp in The Times wrote that journalists had been taken to Douma on a government-organised trip while international investigators were forced to remain in Damascus, and that the doctor interviewed by Fisk admitted to not having been to the hospital where the victims were taken.
-The Snopes website said other reporters on the same trip as Fisk had interviewed locals who said they had inhaled toxic gas.
+His reporting was criticised for relying on government-supplied contacts, with Asser Khattab writing in Raseef22 that the doctor Fisk quoted "had been introduced to him by officials in the Syrian government and army".
+Richard Spencer and Catherine Philp in The Times wrote that journalists had been taken to Douma on a government-organised trip while international investigators were forced to remain in Damascus, and that the doctor Fisk interviewed admitted to not having been to the hospital where the victims were taken.
+According to Snopes, other reporters on the same trip as Fisk had interviewed locals who said they had inhaled toxic gas.

-Fisk returned to the subject of the Douma attacks in early January 2020, in an article concerning internal disagreements within the Organisation for the Prohibition of Chemical Weapons (OPCW) recorded in documents released by WikiLeaks.
+Fisk returned to the subject of the Douma attacks in a January 2020 article about internal disagreements within the Organisation for the Prohibition of Chemical Weapons (OPCW) recorded in documents released by WikiLeaks.

 Media appearances

+In 1993, Fisk produced a three-part series, From Beirut To Bosnia, which he said was an attempt "to find out why an increasing number of Muslims had come to hate the West".
+Fisk said that the Discovery Channel did not rerun the films, after initially showing them in full, due to a letter campaign by pro-Israel groups such as CAMERA.

-He was interviewed by Kirsty Young for Desert Island Discs in 2006.
+Kirsty Young interviewed Fisk for Desert Island Discs in 2006.
 His final selections were Adagio for Strings by Samuel Barber, Le Morte d'Arthur by Thomas Malory, and a violin.

-Fisk featured in the 2016 documentary film notes to eternity by New Zealand filmmaker Sarah Cordery, along with Noam Chomsky, Norman Finkelstein and Sara Roy.
+Fisk featured in the 2016 documentary film Notes to Eternity by New Zealand filmmaker Sarah Cordery, along with Noam Chomsky, Norman Finkelstein, and Sara Roy.
 The film explores their lives and work in relation to the Israel-Palestine conflict.

 Fisk was profiled in Yung Chang's 2019 documentary film This Is Not a Movie.
-In reviewing the film, Slant Magazine stated: "The two things that give this documentary its power and provocativeness are intellectual rather than dramatic: Fisk’s work, and his ideas."
+Reviewing the film, Slant Magazine wrote: "The two things that give this documentary its power and provocativeness are intellectual rather than dramatic: Fisk’s work, and his ideas."
 Cath Clarke, writing for The Guardian, said the film asks its audience about war: "Is there something deep in our souls that permits it because it feels natural?
-His painful, deeply serious question about the inevitability of war sets the tone of this documentary about his career, directed by Yung Chang."
+His painful, deeply serious question about the inevitability of war sets the tone of this documentary about his career."